MayaPosch/ClubStatusService/README.md

 `ClubStatus <log level>: <message>`

+## Integration test ##

+The project's integration test allows the code to run on a PC without WiringPi support.
+It uses a mock-up of the WiringPi library and the relays, along with simulated switch activation using a timer.
+This allows for code validation without having to use real hardware.

+The integration test binary can be built with the following command in the project root folder:

+`make TEST=1`

+After this the binary (`clubstatus`) can be run from the same folder.

 ## Notes ##

 * This project was developed for a single environment and hardware demands.
 It may not fit a different environment, but PRs are always welcome.
 * Any connected switches must be fully debounced.
-A Raspberry Debounce HAT project can be found at: [https://github.com/MayaPosch/DebounceHat](https://github.com/MayaPosch/DebounceHat "Debounce HAT").
+A Raspberry Pi Debounce HAT project can be found at: [https://github.com/MayaPosch/DebounceHat](https://github.com/MayaPosch/DebounceHat "Debounce HAT").
 At Entropia we currently use a prototype version of that board.